Simple Ways to Cope When Stress or Anxiety Hits

 Stress is your body’s way of responding to any kind of demand—good or bad.
+Here are a few ways to manage stress and ease feelings of anxiety.

 How do you feel when you read the words stress and anxiety?
 Stress is your body’s way of responding to any kind of demand—good or bad.
 It can be acute (a fight or flight response) or chronic (increases or lasts for long periods of time).
 You can’t avoid or eliminate stress, but you can learn how to identify and manage it.